jgoulah/last-lecture/pres.md

 ^ "Do not develop an attachment to any one weapon or any one school of fighting."

 ^ move around to different projects/groups as much as possible

+^ i have to see what else is out there, how the world has changed

 ---